Should you be spending more time in zone 2 training?

 And third, no matter whether you’re training for a half marathon or just trying to keep your body in motion as you age, no one wants to deal with injury.
 A 2013 clinical commentary published in the International Journal of Sports Physical Therapy found that there may be a correlation between faster pace, especially rapidly increasing your pace, and increased incidence of running injuries like plantar fasciitis, achilles tendinopathy and gastrocnemius injuries.
 If you’re pushing yourself faster than your muscles, tendons and ligaments can adapt, you’re probably exposing yourself to more likelihood of injury.

-Running at a slower pace might sound like your idea of hell, but by spending more time in zone two training, you can improve your endurance, increase your lifespan, and lower your risk of injury which improves your quality of life as you age.
+Running at a slower pace might sound like your idea of hell, but by spending more time in zone 2 training, you can improve your endurance, increase your lifespan, and lower your risk of injury which improves your quality of life as you age.
 Sold?
 Read on to find out how to calculate your zone two, and how much time you need to spend here.

-How to calculate your zone two
+How to calculate your zone 2

 Before you can do zone 2 training, you have to know what your zone 2 is.
 Remember, it’s based on your MHR and if you want a really accurate number, the best way to figure this out is by using a fitness tracker, heart rate monitor, or GPS watch.

-If you don’t own any of those, there are a few different methods for calculating your zone two heart rate.
+If you don’t own any of those, there are a few different methods for calculating your zone 2 heart rate.
 First, you need to figure out your MHR.
 You can do this by getting on a treadmill and increasing the speed every two minutes until you cannot run any further.
 Take your heart rate as soon as you stop and that’s your MHR.

 If you don’t want to do that, you can guesstimate your MHR by subtracting your age from 220.
 This won’t be as accurate, but may be safer, and having done both, I think it’s close enough for my purposes.
 There are a few other formulas that are slightly more precise, but will still leave you with the same ballpark figure.